So you are interested in a softshell ski jacket, nice! Let’s clear up what that means and all you need to know about it.

-Therefore a softshell is ideal for: Hanging out with friends having a BBQ in the slopes and enjoying the long warm spring shredding days in a breezy softshell.
+Therefore a softshell jacket is ideal for: hanging out with friends having a BBQ in the slopes and enjoying the long warm spring shredding days in a breezy softshell.
 On freezing winter days, dress with multiple layers under and preferably a down vest or jacket for heat.
-While talking about layering, you can also use your softshell as a second layer under your outer layer on really cold days or when ski touring.
-Pretty much, the need for a softshell jackets ends where your imagination does.
+While talking about layering, you can also use your softshell ski jacket as a second layer under your outer layer on really cold days or when ski touring.
+Pretty much, the need for a softshell skiing jackets ends where your imagination does.

 In terms of feeling unrestricted freedom of movement, softshells are just great!
-Because of the construction of the soft, stretchy synthetic fabric, they are very flexible and allows for a feeling of full freedom while shredding the slopes.
+Because of the construction of the soft, stretchy synthetic fabric, these jackets are very flexible and allows for a feeling of full freedom while shredding the slopes.

 The tightly stretched polyester/spandex blend in combination with DWR coating makes them very resistant to water and wind whilst still being super breathable.

-Softshells are not as waterproof as a hardshell or high end insulated ski jacket.
+Softshells are not as waterproof as a hardshell or high end insulated ski jacket for men.
 So in heavy rain or downfall, or wet snow.
 You are less likely to stay dry compared to a hardshell jacket or a high end insulated jacket.

 Always start with looking at the washing instructions, but some general advice is to wash it alone, either in a washing machine or by handwash.
 Use mild or no detergent, rinse it well and hang it to dry.
 Do not use bleach and make sure to close all pockets.